-Until 2014, the size of the award was benchmarked against the annual tuition charged by Indiana University Bloomington.
+Before 2014, the size of the award was benchmarked against the annual tuition charged by Indiana University Bloomington.
 Over the past eight years, the maximum award has increased by a total of 36%.
-In 2014, the maximum award was set at \$10,500.00 per year, and the benchmark was changed to Purdue University Calumet (PUC).
-Under the new policy, set by ordinance, the award will not increase until the cost of tuition at PUC increases above the \$10,500.00 amount; which is not projected until 2021.
+In 2014, the maximum award was set at \$10,500.00 per year, and the benchmark was changed to Purdue University Calumet (now Purdue University Northwest - PNW).
+Under the new policy, set by city ordinance, the award will not increase until the cost of tuition at PNW increases above the \$10,500.00 amount, which is not projected until 2021.

-Increases In College Bound Award 2006-15
+Increases In College Bound Award 2006-16

-Community Service- In addition to creating stability amongst single family dwellers, and attracting new home buyers, College Bound generates thousands of hours of community service annually.
+Community Service - In addition to creating stability among single family homes, and attracting new home buyers, College Bound generates thousands of hours of community service annually.
 The community service component, originally a last minute addition to the program, creates widespread benefit to the City of Hammond and its residents.